bpetit/blog/content/posts/electricity-renewables-claims.md

 - has it reduced the footprint of the electricity consumption ?

-**NO**, the very same electricity as anyone connected to the grid as been consumed.
+**NO**, the electricity consumed is the very same electricity consumed by anyone connected to the grid.
 This is also how companies are artificially/accountingly lowering "scope 2" (sometimes zeroing) emissions figures from their activity (if the data are "market-based" and not "location-based").

 - has it contributed to make the renewables production market stronger ?

 Y.. **MAYBE**

 On paper, saying "we covered 100% of our electricity consumption with equivalent financial investment in renewables production" or something approaching would be completely fine, as long as the provider doesn't make magically disappear the GHG emissions of the electricity consumed in their environmental accounting thanks to those certificates.
-It would display that the provider supports having more renewables globally, while not pretending that the electricity actually consumed comes from something else than the fossil fuel + renewables (+ sometimes nuclear) mix.
+It would display that the provider supports having more renewables globally, while not pretending that the electricity actually consumed comes from something else than the fossil fuel + renewables (+ sometimes nuclear) mix of the grid.

 But this is not that simple, as there is a lot of uncertainty about the real effect of the certificate on the actual renewable production.